21MN28/GEOL0069_Project/README.md

 The Random Forest implementation uses balanced class weights to address natural class imbalance, 100 estimators for stable predictions, and square root feature subsampling for diversity.
 The model was trained on 500,000 stratified samples from Greece and Turkey data, requiring approximately 4.2 minutes with a computational carbon footprint of 3.9g CO₂.

 #### Convolutional Neural Network (Supervised)
 The CNN processes 32×32×8 input patches combining pre-RGB, post-RGB, pre-NDVI, and post-NDVI channels.
-The architecture uses progressive convolution blocks (32→64→128 filters) with batch normalization, progressive dropout rates, and data augmentation for improved generalization.
+The architecture uses progressive convolution blocks (32→64→128 filters) with batch normalisation, progressive dropout rates, and data augmentation for improved generalisation.

 #### K-means Clustering (Unsupervised)
 The unsupervised approach demonstrates burn detection without labeled training data.
 The pipeline uses StandardScaler preprocessing, PCA dimensionality reduction, and K=2 clustering with burn likelihood scoring based on spectral signatures.
 This achieved 87.7% accuracy without using any labeled data.